-And when it comes to building a conversion rate and search engine optimized website, speed is a critical factor.
+When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 If you don’t have a fast website, people will bounce faster than you can say “conversions.”